Skip to main content

 min: 1, //the minimum value for this parameter

-dx: "all warps lifted" // a description of this parameter to be used on the auto-generated "help" page
+dx: "default width" // a description of this parameter to be shown on the ui

 };

-const params = [warps]; //push all the parameters to an array called params.
+const params: Array<OperationParam> = [warps, wefts];///push all the parameters to an array called params.

-New the most important part, the code that runs anytime someone adds, changes or performs this operation.
+Now the most important part: the code that runs anytime someone adds, changes or performs this operation.
 This function will be called anytime AdaCAD detects the need for the drafts to recompute.

 Internally, this perform function uses the helper class Sequence to generate and manipulate values that will be turned into a draft.
 You can think of a OneD sequence as a row in a draft, with 1 representing a lifted heddle and 0, a lowered heddle.
 A TwoD sequence is a collection of rows (e.g. multiple picks in a draft).
 The benefit of using Sequence, rather than a 2D array of numbers, is that the Sequence class supports sequential manipulations and also supports conversion from number sequence to AdaCAD's draft and cell objects.